The National Collegiate Club Golf Association runs competitive weekend college golf tournaments for students during the Fall and Spring semesters

 Who is eligible to compete?

 To be eligible for NCCGA tournaments, a student must be currently enrolled full-time at their college (as defined by their school).
 Students must have amateur status.
 Please check with your individual NCAA coach for eligibility concerns.

 Undergraduate, graduate, community college, PGM, Medical, PHD, and law school students are all eligible to play (provided they meet the other eligibility requirements).
 There are no age restrictions for NCCGA tournaments.

 NCCGA tournaments are 2-day, 36-hole stroke-play events.
 All NCCGA events team-based, 36 hole events.
 All tournaments are stroke play and team-based (the best 5 scores per team are used to calculate the team score).

 Who plays club golf?

 Club golf is played by former high school golfers, recreational players, the academic-focused, former junior tour stars, fraternity and sorority members, and everyone in-between.
-Club golf is co-ed, inclusive and a welcoming environment that allows students the opportunity to play fun and competitive golf while in college.
+Club golf is a co-ed, inclusive and welcoming environment that allows students the opportunity to play fun and competitive golf while in college.

 Scores range from 65-115.
 All swings are welcome and club teams often have a wide range of skill levels spanning from highly competitive to recreational players.